Father's Day Play Date in Asheville

 Musical Dads

 Is Dad a vinyl collector, musician, or just an ardent music fan?
-Take him to American Vinyl Co. to cut his own record, buy used vinyl, have a couple beers, pick out local musicians’ music to record to an album, or watch live musicians.
-It’s a destination for music fans, and would pair nicely with a trip to the Moogseum.
+Take him to Citizen Vinyl to cut his own record, buy new and used vinyl, have a couple of beers or lunch, pick out local musicians’ music to record to an album, or watch live musicians.
+It’s a must-see destination for music fans, and would pair nicely with a trip to the Moogseum.

 The Moogseum